LinuxDil/Hanafuda-Bot/README.md

 This is a Node.js bot designed to automate grow actions across multiple accounts on the Hanafuda platform.
 It refreshes tokens, initiates and commits grow actions, and manages authentication tokens with built-in error handling.

 ---
-Join Our Channel At: https://t.me/airdropseeker_official
+Join Our Channel for more Airdrop At: https://t.me/airdropseeker_official

 ## Features